Eric Radford

-Early & Personal life
+Early and personal life

 Radford was born in Winnipeg, Manitoba, and raised in Balmertown, Ontario.
 His parents are Rick, a mine inspector, and Valerie, a retired schoolteacher.
 He moved to Kenora at age 14, to Winnipeg and Montreal at 15, and to Toronto at 16 to pursue his skating ambitions.
 He studied music at York University and holds a Grade 9 Royal Conservatory of Music certificate.
 He plays piano and writes and composes music, and registered as a member of the Society of Composers, Authors and Music Publishers of Canada in 2014.
 During the summer of 2016, Radford composed the 2016–17 free skate music for fellow Canadian skater and three-time world champion Patrick Chan.

 In December 2014, Radford publicly came out as gay in an interview with the LGBT publication Outsports.
 In doing so, he became the first competitive figure skater ever to come out at the height of his career while still a contender for championship titles, rather than waiting until he was near or past retirement; at the 2015 World Figure Skating Championships, Radford and Duhamel's gold medal win in pairs skating made him the first openly gay figure skater ever to win a medal at that competition.
 He is an ambassador for the Canadian Olympic Committee's #OneTeam program to combat homophobia in sports.

 Radford became engaged to his boyfriend, Spanish ice dancer Luis Fenero, on June 10, 2017.
 They wed on July 12, 2019, at noon.

 In addition to competing, Radford also coaches and composes performance music for skating.

 In June 2018, the municipality of Red Lake, which includes Radford's home community of Balmertown, named the street he grew up on Eric Radford Way in his honour.
 On the same day, Red Lake held its second-ever Pride parade, with Radford walking along with then fiancé and current husband Luis Fenero, family and friends.